landonbass/winky/readme.md

   **note: it does not save username/password, it uses them to obtain an oauth access and refresh token and saves those**

 Key Mapping:
 - 'd'     - set focus to device table
 - 'r'     - set focus to robot table
 - 'g'     - set focus to group table
 - 'y'     - refresh data
+- 'enter' - will toggle device state, currently only works for lights